rsksmart/RSKIPs/IPs/RSKIP265.md

 1. **Single-input greedy**: The Bridge will scan all UTXOs and try to find the UTXO with a value higher than the pegOutValue but with the lowest score.
 If the found UTXO has a score lower than 20, the corresponding UTXO is added as input to the peg-out transaction and the process stops here.

 2. **Lower Amounts, Multi-input expensive**: The Bridge will sort UTXOs by amount, and starting from the UTXO with the lowest amount closest to pegOutValue, it will scan the UTXOs from higher to lower amounts, adding UTXOs to the transaction until the total value added is higher than pegOutValue+Fi\*W or the input count reaches Q, where W is the number of inputs added over 1.
 If the value is covered with Q or less inputs, the process stops here.
-Q=4 i no input consolidation is required.
-If input consolidation is required, then Q=8.
+Q is set to 4 if no input consolidation is required.
+If input consolidation is required, then Q is 8.

 2. **Higher Amounts, Multi-input expensive**: The Bridge continues using the sorted UTXOs, and going from the highest amount to the lowest amount, it add inputs until the value added is higher than pegOutValue+Fi\*W.